 Hello!
 Everyone.
-Welcome to today's training.
+Welcome to today’s training.
 Really excited to be with you guys today.
 My name is Tony Javier.
 And we are gonna talk about the three ways to invest in real estate today.
-So I'm gonna use my 19 years of experience to train you guys on how to invest in real estate.
-Today, there's many ways to make money in real estate.
+So I’m gonna use my 19 years of experience to train you guys on how to invest in real estate.
+Today, there are many ways to make money in real estate.
 Been doing it for a long time now and want to show you guys some secrets of real estate.
-I've got probably half of you guys are in real estate, real estate agents brokers and maybe just want to add that to what you're doing now.
-I've got some actual real estate investors, that I can help you get some nuggets to help scale your business.
-And if you're new into real estate, then perfect.
-I've got some really good stuff for you, stuff you probably didn't know about.
+I’ve got probably half of you guys are in real estate, real estate agents brokers and maybe just want to add that to what you’re doing now.
+I’ve got some actual real estate investors, and I can help you get some nuggets to help scale your business.
+And if you’re new to real estate, then perfect.
+I’ve got some really good stuff for you, stuff you probably didn’t know about.

 I actually bought this course on TV one night, late night, infomercial, uh, and taught you how to buy properties with no money down.
 That was back when real estate investing wasn’t nearly as popular.
 So there wasn’t near as much competition.
 And within about five months, I found my first property and found my second property pretty quickly after.
 And just built a business out of it, ended up dropping out of college with nine years have to graduate, believe it or not.
 And did not look back and just been doing real estate since I love real estate.
 It’s been something that has been a passion of mine and something that I will continue to do for the rest of my life.
 So in my career I have flipped over 500 houses.
 Sorry, my there we go flipped over 500 houses in my career.
 I’ve been on the INC 5,000 list of fast in growing companies twice.